rpetit/audio-event-detection/README.md

 ![bird](bird.png)

-This will also output a .wav file in examples/results where the loudness have been increased in segments matching the event model.
+This will also output a .wav file in examples/results where the loudness have been increased in segments matching the event model.<br/>

+See [this page](https://romainpe.github.io/audio-event-detection) for more examples.

 ## References
 [1] A. Bietti, online learning for audio clustering and segmentation Master thesis, 2014 <br/><br/>